-\ After reading the above statement, please print, sign, and return it to one of the faculty or to the Program Administrator by the third Tuesday in September.
+^{} After reading the above statement, please go to the folder in the midwifery student group in BBL called "Student Handbook and Attestation Form", go to the document "Student Handbook Attestation Form", and sign electronically or print, sign, and upload PDF to the BBL drop box by the third Tuesday in September.
 This document will be maintained as part of your record in the Midwifery Program.